 Pollinator use: The wide range of Sphaeralcea ambigua and its prolific blooms make it an excellent plant for enhancing pollinator habitat (Carril et al. 2018).
 Diadasia diminuta Cresson and Calliopsis subalpina Cockerell bees are Sphaeralcea specialists (Carril et al. 2018).
 Sphaeralcea species of the Mojave Desert are visited by several other native bees, including Melissodes subagilis, Perdita arcuate Fox, Triepeolus helianthi Robertson (Allred 1969) and the Exomalopsis, Megandrena, and Anthophorula genera (Hurd and Linsely 1975a; Griswold et al. 2006).
 Sphaeralcea are also visited by many flies and small beetles that were not identified to species (G. Tyree, pers. obs.).

-S. ambigua is also a larval host for native butterflies, including the northern white-skipper (Heliopetes ericetorum Boisduval), white checkered skipper (Pyrgus (=Burnsius) albescens Plötz), common checkered skipper (Pyrgus communis Grote), small checkered skipper (Pyrgus scriptura Boisduval), gray hairstreak (Strymon melinus), and west coast lady (Vanessa annabella W.D.
+Sphaeralcea ambigua is also a larval host for native butterflies, including the northern white-skipper (Heliopetes ericetorum Boisduval), white checkered skipper (Pyrgus (=Burnsius) albescens Plötz), common checkered skipper (Pyrgus communis Grote), small checkered skipper (Pyrgus scriptura Boisduval), gray hairstreak (Strymon melinus), and west coast lady (Vanessa annabella W.D.
 Field; Stewart et al. 2001; Wolf and Evancho 2016).

 Tortoise use: Sphaeralcea ambigua ranked seventh as a cover species across five sites (Table 3).
-S. ambigua is used by desert tortoise for cover and forage (Esque 1994, Drake et al. 2015).
-S. ambigua inhabits disturbed areas such as burned areas, washes, and roadsides (Walker and Powell 1999) and typically is less common in undisturbed low elevation shrublands.
+Sphaeralcea ambigua is used by desert tortoise for cover and forage (Esque 1994, Drake et al. 2015).
+Sphaeralcea ambigua inhabits disturbed areas such as burned areas, washes, and roadsides (Walker and Powell 1999) and typically is less common in undisturbed low elevation shrublands.
 This pattern likely explains why this species was fifty-fifth on the diet list yet was observed as a widespread diet item at four of the ten undisturbed sites (Arden, Nevada; lower Grand Canyon, Arizona; City Creek, Utah; and Littlefield, Arizona; Table 2).
-Although our analysis of diets does not reflect this as a significant species in undisturbed habitats, S. ambigua is among those species that are palatable to tortoises, and adult tortoises have been observed feeding on this species in areas that were hand seeded with a native seed mix containing S. ambigua (LAD, pers. obs.).
+Although our analysis of diets does not reflect this as a significant species in undisturbed habitats, S. ambigua is among those species that are palatable to tortoises, and adult tortoises have been observed feeding on this species in areas that were hand seeded with a native seed mix containing S. ambigua (L. DeFalco, pers. obs.).
 Captive tortoises gained weight when fed S. ambigua, in comparison to a diet of the invasive grass Schismus spp.
 (Barboza 1995).
 The species may provide sustenance in years when annuals fail (Hansen et al. 1976).
 This species is an important short-term cover for tortoises following fires until long-lived shrub species re-establish (Drake et al. 2015).

 Propagation, production, and cultivation: Mature seeds of S. ambigua have low initial germinability (< 10%), can increase in germinability after dry, sealed storage, but decrease in germinability beyond 2.5 years (Kay et al. 1988).
-Germinability can be significantly increased through mechanical scarification with a fine grit sand-paper to abrade the seed coat (LAD, pers. comm.).
-Seeds are small (1.5-2.0 mm), and mature schizocarps collected by hand can be rubbed over #12 sieve to break up segments and release seeds while keeping the blower speed at 2.0-2.25 to separate high percentage of sterile from filled seeds (Wall and MacDonald 2009).
+Germinability can be significantly increased through mechanical scarification with a fine grit sand-paper to abrade the seed coat (L. DeFalco, pers. comm.).
+Seeds are small (1.5-2.0 mm), and mature schizocarps collected by hand can be rubbed over #12 sieve to break up segments and release seeds while keeping the blower speed at 2.0-2.25 to separate the high percentage of sterile from filled seeds (Wall and MacDonald 2009).
 Salvage of adult S. ambigua resulted in 61% survival after 12 months of care in a nursery; surviving plants were transplanted to a disturbed roadside at Lake Mead National Recreation Area resulting in 50% survival 27 months after transplanting (Abella et al. 2015b).